 Can I get professional photos from my ceremony?

 The ceremony is open to the public.
-Doors open at 6:00 p.m., one hour before the ceremony begins.
+Allow plenty of time to arrive at the arena as traffic for this event will be heavy.
+Doors open one hour before the starting time at 6:00 p.m.
 Seats are not reserved and tickets are not required.
 Each degree candidate is recognized on stage.
-The ceremony will probably conclude sometime around 8:30 p.m. (allow for traffic congestion afterward).
+The ceremony should conclude by 9:00 p.m.

 Information for guests with disabilities or limited mobility